Penumbra System® 3D Revascularization Device™

 1. Adams, et al., Guidelines for the Early Management of Adults with Ischemic Stroke: A Guideline from the AHA/ASA Stroke Council, Clinical Cardiology Council, Cardiovascular Radiology and Intervention Council, and the Atherosclerotic Peripheral Vascular Disease and Quality of Care Outcomes in Research Interdisciplinary Working Groups: The American Academy of Neurology affirms the value of this guideline as an educational tool for neurologists, Stroke May 2007; 38:1655-1711.

 Penumbra ENGINE – Indication For Use

-The Penumbra Pump MAX is indicated as a vacuum source for the Penumbra Aspiration Systems.
+The Penumbra ENGINE is indicated as a vacuum source for the Penumbra Aspiration Systems.

 There are no contraindications.

-• The canister/tubing is intended for single use only.
+• The canister is intended for single use only.
 Do not reuse.
-Reuse may result in canister cracking or tubing blockages, which may result in the inability to aspirate.
+Reuse may result in canister cracking or vacuum filter blockages, which may result in the inability to aspirate.

-• To avoid risk of electric shock, this equipment must only be connected to a supply mains with protective earth.
+• To avoid risk of electrical shock, this equipment must only be connected to a supply mains with protective earth.

-• Do not position the pump so that it is difficult to operate the power cord disconnection device.
+• Do not position the Penumbra ENGINE so that it is difficult to remove the power cord.
+The means of mains disconnect is to remove the power cord.

-• Remove and service the pump if liquids or solids have been drawn into the vacuum pump.
+• Remove and service the Penumbra ENGINE if liquids or solids have been drawn into the Penumbra ENGINE.

-• Do not use in oxygen rich environment.
+• Do not use in an oxygen rich environment.

 • To prevent fire or shock hazard, use a replacement power cord of equal rating.

 • Do not use petroleum base compounds, acids, caustics, or chlorinated solvents to clean or lubricate any parts.
-It will reduce the service life of the pump.
-Use only water-base solvents for cleaning.
+It will reduce service life of the Penumbra ENGINE.
+Use only waterbased solvents for cleaning.